zulip/zulip/docs/production/multiple-organizations.md

 ### The root domain

-Most Zulip servers host a single Zulip organization on the root domain (e.g. `zulip.example.com`).
+Most Zulip servers host a single Zulip organization on the root domain (e.g., `zulip.example.com`).
 The way this is implemented internally involves the organization having the empty string (`''`) as its "subdomain".

-You can mix having an organization on the root domain and some others on subdomains (e.g. `subdivision.zulip.example.com`), but this only works well if there are no users in common between the two organizations, because the auth cookies for the root domain are visible to the subdomain (so it's not possible for a single
+You can mix having an organization on the root domain and some others on subdomains (e.g., `subdivision.zulip.example.com`), but this only works well if there are no users in common between the two organizations, because the auth cookies for the root domain are visible to the subdomain (so it's not possible for a single